vircadia/vircadia-native-core/README.md

 This project uses CMake to generate build files and project files for your platform.

 Create a build directory in the root of your checkout and then run the CMake build from there.
-This will keep the rest of the directory clean, and makes the gitignore a little easier to handle, since we can just ignore build.
+This will keep the rest of the directory clean, and makes the gitignore a little easier to handle (since we can just ignore build).

     mkdir build
     cd build